 - Looks sleek and premium

-- Does not wobble or shake
+- Do not wobble or shake

 - Not that easy to adjust

 If you find your large LCD and motors dropping and wobbling, you need a more heavy-duty monitor arm.
 It should be rated to support larger monitors.
-And my list of the best brands for larger monitors can fully support your 34 inch LCD while providing a decent or even exceptional range of movements
+And our list of the best brands for larger monitors can fully support your 34 inch LCD while providing a decent or even exceptional range of movements